kodecocodes/swift-style-guide/README.markdown

 # The Official Teamwork.com iOS development Guide
 As based on the [raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide)

+Our overarching goals are clarity, consistency and brevity, in that order.

 ## Table of Contents

 * [Our Aims](#our-aims)